Safety Bay, Western Australia: Recreational attractions

 Because of its mild, child-safe, sheltered beach, Safety Bay became a popular family holiday venue early in the 20th century.
 The beach area offers uninterrupted views of Warnbro Sound from Shoalwater to Port Kennedy.
 The boat-launching facilities are utilised by recreational sailors and anglers.
 An adjoining beach at Shoalwater is used by windsurfers and kitesurfers.
-The bay lies wholly within the Shoalwater Islands Marine Park which is a pristine habitat for a rich variety of birds and marine life centered on Penguin Island.
+The bay lies wholly within the Shoalwater Islands Marine Park which is a pristine habitat for a rich variety of birds and marine life centred on Penguin Island.

 The Safety Bay Beach boat ramp is popular with locals and is opposite Cafe Barco and the Bent Street shops.

 Local boat cruise operators offer opportunities to see wildlife including dolphins, whales, sea lions and penguins.
 The district is well served by shops, pubs and restaurants and is close to numerous technical product and service outlets in the comprehensive light-industrial estates on and around Rockingham's Dixon Road.

 Transport

-Safety Bay is served by an excellent road network including the nearby Kwinana Freeway by which Perth (50 km to the NNE) can be reached in about 45 minutes by car.
+Safety Bay is served by a road network including the nearby Kwinana Freeway by which Perth (50 km to the NNE) can be reached in about 45 minutes by car.
 The port city of Fremantle is a 30-minute drive to the north and the resort city of Mandurah is 20 minutes to the south.
 Those destinations are also served by bus routes which connect with the Perth-Rockingham-Mandurah rail service.
 The rail journey to Perth from Rockingham takes 33 minutes, with trains at 10-minute intervals in peak time.

 Perth Bicycle Network route SW38 links Waikiki Beach in Safety Bay with Rockingham Beach in Rockingham.